 One way to target higher R and still have many successes is by splitting up your trades.
-One half of your trade could be targetting a lower R while the other half of your trade could target a higher R while you bring your stop-loss to break even at some point.
+One half of your trade could be targeting a lower R while the other half of your trade could target a higher R while you bring your stop-loss to break even at some point.

 Each trade has a probability of working out in our favor.
 In order to find out what the probability of winning is with our particular way of trading, we need to log and analyze all of our trades.
 We can then determine our overall win ratio.
-I do this in my trading log.
-Go check it out after you finish reading this post.

 In other words, we can determine how many wins did we have, trading as we did, compared to all of our trades.
 Dividing your wins over your total trade count will give you your win ratio.
 Your win ratio combined with your R can tell you what you can expect to make on average trading the way you do.

 |The Risk of Ruin or The Risk of Going Broke|